 - 1 small head of romaine lettuce

-- Chop the scallions and season the mushrooms and scallions with sea salt.
+- Chop the scallions and add the sea salt

-- Place this mixture on a grill or saute until the mushrooms are a golden brown.
+- Place this mixture on a grill or saute until golden brown

-- Mix the liquid ingredients to make the sauce.
+- Then, mix the liquid ingredients to make the sauce

-- Toss everything together in a salad bowl.
+- Finally, toss everything together in a salad bowl

 Preventable side effects of ovarian cancer